ABOUT US

 Our current programme of research seeks to explore the impact of working during the COVID-19 pandemic on frontline healthcare workers and their experiences and views about psychosocial support that they have been offered or used.

-Thank you to everyone who has taken part and been involved in this crucial research!
+We would like to say a huge thank you to everyone who has taken part and been involved in this crucial research!

 OUR GUIDANCE